 Continue adding paste-covered strips of newspaper until the balloon is completely covered with at least two layers of newspaper.

-3. Let dry completely (this can take 2-3 days).
+- Let dry completely (this can take 2-3 days)

 We painted our eggs with a coat of white acrylic paint first, and let it dry (acrylic dries quickly), before we went crazy with the colors.
 It’s not necessary, but if you want to keep the newspaper text and images from showing through on your finished eggs, you might want to do something similar.

-You could use white paint as we did, white gesso, primer, or you could papier-mache a coat of plain white printer paper or (blank) newsprint over the newspaper.
+You could use white paint as we did, white gesso, primer, or you could papier-mache a coat of plain white printer paper or blank newsprint over the newspaper.

 Now it’s time to paint and decorate your new egg!

-More Paper Mache Crafts for Kids
+More Easter Crafts for Kids

-Pin It For Later
+Pin It for Later